 Walt Disney World has Magic Kingdom, Epcot, Disney’s Hollywood Studios, and Disney’s Animal Kingdom.
 Universal Orlando Resort has Universal Studios, Islands of Adventure, Volcano Bay, and Epic Universe (coming soon!)
 This can get a little confusing because both resorts have a studio-themed park.
 At both Disney World and Universal Orlando, you can buy tickets for each theme park or a Park Hopper.
 With a Park Hopper pass at Disney World, you can hop from one park to another.
-At Universal, it is a two or three park ticket.
+At Universal, it is a Park to Park ticket.

 Walt Disney World has Disney Springs while Universal has CityWalk.
 Each of these districts has amazing restaurants, shops, clubs, and movie theater complexes.
-CityWalk has a miniature golf course within its district, while Disney’s mini-golf courses are located at the Swan and Dolphin Resort and Blizzard Beach Waterpark.
+CityWalk has a miniature golf course within its district, bars, and a new Escape Room.
+Disney’s mini-golf courses are located at the Swan and Dolphin Resort and Blizzard Beach Waterpark.
 However, Disney Springs does have bowling, tethered balloon rides, boat rentals, and a few other things to do.

-Disney World guests who stay at Disney Resorts receive perks such as discounted magic bands and first access to FastPass+ which is the option of shorter lines (although FastPass is currently suspended).
+Disney World guests who stay at Disney Resorts receive perks such as discounted magic bands and first access to Genie+ which is the paid option for shorter lines.
 Advance dining reservations and extra magic hours are also a perk for Disney Resort guests.

-Guests staying at Universal Orlando Resort hotels get to take advantage of shorter lines by getting free Express Passes.
-Non-hotel guests will need to buy Express Passes in addition to their general admission tickets if they also want to take advantage of shorter lines.
-There are different levels of the Express Pass.
+Guests staying at Universal Orlando Resort premiere hotels get to take advantage of shorter lines by getting free Express Passes.
+They are also allowed Early Park Admission an hour before day guests in the morning.

 When it comes to having a budget for your Walt Disney World tickets and Universal Studios tickets, they both have similar incentives.
 The reality is that the more tickets you buy, the less it will cost you in each park.
 When you buy a 1 Day 1 Park ticket, the price might elevate.
 However, prices will vary on the season and the day you choose to go to the parks.